jedbur/matchgate-benchmarking/README.md

 # matchgate-benchmarking

-This is code for matchgate fidelity estimation, using Python 3.11 and qiskit.
-It implements the algorithm described in our upcoming paper.
+This is supplementary code to our paper "A Lightweight Protocol for Matchgate Fidelity Estimation".
+It implements the algorithm described in the text, using Python 3.11 and qiskit.
 We recommend using a virtual environment to install the project, however the code can be directly copied from the `mgbenchmark` folder.

 ## Project Structure